vulcan-forge/lerobot/lerobot/common/robots/so100_Double_follower/README_flexible.md

 - Check that calibration files are saved correctly
 - Use the test script to verify file loading

+### Recording Issues
+- Ensure all arms are properly calibrated before recording
+- Check that dataset repository ID is valid
+- Verify network connection if pushing to Hugging Face Hub

 ## Differences from Standard LeRobot

 The standard LeRobot calibration expects: